microsoft/FluidFramework/BREAKING.md

 All codeloaders are now expected to return the object including both the runtime factory and code details of the package that was actually loaded.
 These code details may be used later then to check whether the currently loaded package `.satisfies()` a constraint.

 You can start by returning default code details that were passed into the code loader which used to be our implementation on your behalf if code details were not passed in.
 Later on, this gives an opportunity to implement more sophisticated code loading where the code loader now can inform about the actual loaded module via the returned details.

+### Remove Write Method from IDocumentStorageService
+`IDocumentStorageService.write(...)` is no longer used and causes another reference to `ITree` which we want to eliminate.

 # 0.58